nanguoshun/English_EveryDay/Day2-Introduction-Actual Story.md

 # Useful Expressions:

-I'm looking forward to + verb / verb-ing.
+I'm looking forward to+ verb / verb-ing.

 I'm looking forward to showing you my capabilities.

 As a new employee, I hope to /.
 I'm hoping to + verb.

 As a new employee, I hope to be successful in my role.

 As for my background, I have experience in + noun/ of + verb-ing.

 As for my background, I have experience of working abroad.

 As for my background, I have work experience in teaching / planning.